-A Medik carrying proper medikal Tools (3.4: Desperate Measures) can attempt to revive any fallen minifig or Creature of Size 1" or greater if it has at least one head still attached.
-To do so, he spends a full-round Action to perform field surgery, and rolls 1d8 on the Ker-Triage!
-Table above.
-Additional Medix at the scene can assist in Ker-Triage!, each increasing the die rolled by one die size, to a maximum of 1d12.
+A Medik carrying proper medikal Tools (3.4: Desperate Measures) can attempt to revive a fallen minifig or other Creature of Size 1" or greater as long as it has at least one head still attached.
+To do so, he declares a Construction Action, similar to a Mechanik's (7.3: Field Construction), and begins operating.

 | A Medik without his Tools can attempt impromptu Ker-Triage! with any bladed weapon instead, but he rolls a d6 rather than a d8.

 If the Medik rolls a five or greater, congratulations!
-The Creature is revived with no ill effects.
-It may immediately stand up and re-equip itself as needed (so that players don't forget it's alive), and it can take Action and continue fighting as normal starting on its following turn.
-(On a Critical Success, the revived minifig can jump up and take a turn immediately.)
-Creatures larger than Size 1" are revived with an Effective Size of 1", along with the limitations that entails - a maximum Structure Level of 1 and Armor of 1d10, in particular (7.2: Taking Damage).
+The minifig or Creature is revived with no ill effects.
+It may immediately stand up and re-equip itself as needed (so that players don't forget it's alive), and it can take Movement and Action and continue fighting as normal starting on its following turn.
+(On a Critical Success, the revived Creature can jump up and take its turn immediately.)
+Creatures larger than Size 1" are revived with an Effective Size of 1", along with the limitations that entails - a maximum of Structure Level 1 / Armor of 1d10, in particular (7.2: Taking Damage).

 If the Medik rolls less than five, then the problem is more serious